diffblue/gitlab/doc/user/gitlab_com/index.md

 If you are on:

 - Premium tier and above, you can disable this by changing the [group setting](../group/index.md#enable-delayed-project-deletion).
-- Free tier, groups have delayed project deletion enabled by default and you cannot disable this setting.
+- Free tier, you cannot disable this setting or restore projects.

 ## Alternative SSH port